Reading Time: 4 minutes

 5. What are the Workspaces and how are they different from the Standard Sage Reports?

 The Workspaces can be accessed via the Desktop or via your browser using the Self Service Application.
 The Workspaces are much easier to customise.
 Allowing you to easily filter, add and remove columns as well as see visualsations of your data.
 The data in the Workspaces is fully up to date, and is easily exportable to Excel.
-The Workspaces are also easily customizable, using the Sage Workspace Designer.
+The Workspaces are also easily customisable, using the Sage Workspace Designer.

 There you have it.
 Our 5 most frequently asked questions relating to Reports within Sage 200.
 If you have any questions regarding anything discussed in today’s blog, why not get in touch with one of the team, will be happy to help.